ruettenauer/feisr/cran-comments.md

-## Test environments
+## Resubmission
 This is a resubmission.
 Many thanks for comments on the initial version.
 I have:

-* Included a more detailed explanation (plus references) in the description section of the DESCRIPTION file
+* Included a more detailed explanation (plus references) in the description section of the DESCRIPTION file,
-* Included a small example in summary.feis.Rd
+* Included a small example in summary.feis.Rd.

 Best, Tobias